rollup/rollup/docs/999-big-list-of-options.md

 Whether to apply tree-shaking and to fine-tune the tree-shaking process.
 Setting this option to `false` will produce bigger bundles but may improve build performance.
 You may also choose one of three presets that will automatically be updated if new options are added:

 * `"smallest"` will choose option values for you to minimize output size as much as possible.
-This should work for most code bases as long as certain as you do not rely on certain patterns, which are currently:
+This should work for most code bases as long as you do not rely on certain patterns, which are currently:
   * getters with side effects will only be retained if the return value is used (`treeshake.propertyReadSideEffects: false`)
   * code from imported modules will only be retained if at least one exported value is used (`treeshake.moduleSideEffects: false`)
   * you should not bundle polyfills that rely on detecting broken builtins (`treeshake.tryCatchDeoptimization: false`)